Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Now, instead of evaluating the result directly, the function preserves `userName` in a closure and returns another function which can be evaluated at a later point.
 That function, in turn, relies on a parameter of type `SongService` to retrieve the song recommendations we need.

-Because `GetRecommendationsFunc` does not perform any impure operations itself and simply returns an impure function, it is completely pure.
-Essentially, instead of yielding the result directly, the method encodes all of the information required to obtain it in a lambda:
+Because `GetRecommendationsFunc` does not perform any impure operations itself and simply returns an impure function, it is, in fact, completely pure.
+Essentially, instead of yielding the result directly, this method returns a lambda which encodes all of the information required to obtain it:

 ```csharp
 // Pure